DOL Issues Final Federal Overtime Rule

-The U.S. Department of Labor's (DOL) proposed overtime rule would expand current federal overtime regulations.
+The U.S. Department of Labor's (DOL) Final Overtime Rule, Defining and Delimiting the Exemptions for Executive, Administrative, Professional, Outside Sales, and Computer Employees, was adopted Sept.
+24, 2019, and will expand current federal overtime regulations.
 For many companies, it may change the amount of their payroll or cause them to alter their workforce or operations.
 The DOL estimates that the new salary level under the proposed rule would expand overtime to 1.1 million workers, and the cost to employers in the first year the rule is in effect would be $464.2 million.
 But the overtime rule won't necessarily impact all exempt employees, so make sure you understand which employees may be affected.

 Current overtime rule at a glance

 Non-exempt employees still must be paid time-and-a-half their regular rate of pay for any hours worked over 40 in a work week.
 For example, if an employee normally receives $20 per hour and works 45 hours in the work week, and no other compensation is received, the employee must be paid $30 per hour (1½ times their regular rate of pay) for five hours.

 Special overtime rules apply for workers in the food service industry.
 For tipped employees, overtime is calculated on the full minimum wage, and not the lower direct (or cash) wage payment.
 For non-tipped hourly employees, overtime is based on the employee's regular rate of pay.
 For salaried employees, new overtime rules explained later may come into play.

 For workers in all industries, the basic time-and-a-half rule has not changed.
 What has changed is the salary threshold for the white-collar exemptions subject to the salary test.